joshrosso/dotcom/content/docs/2020/2020-02-23-linux-desktop-configuration.md

 * [dwm](https://dwm.suckless.org): Window manager
 * [st](https://st.suckless.org): Terminal

-The reason I don't use pacman or AUR to install these packages is they required changes to source (C code) to make configuration changes.
+The reason I don't use pacman or AUR to install these packages is they require changes to source (C code) to make configuration changes.
 This means every change requires a recompilation and moving of binaries to the system's path.
 On [octetz/linux-desktop](https://github.com/octetz/linux-desktop), you'll find